Patrick Hunt (archaeologist)

-Patrick Hunt (born 1951 in California) is an American archeologist and author.
+Patrick N. Hunt (born 1951 in California) is an American archeologist and author.

 Education

 Patrick Hunt earned his Ph.D. in Archaeology in 1991 from the Institute of Archaeology University College London (UCL), with a specialization in Archaeological Science.
 His dissertation, titled “Provenance, Weathering and Technology of Selected Archaeological Basalts and Andesites”, examined stone use in both Old World (Mesopotamian, Roman, Greek, Assyrian, Canaanite, Egyptian) and New World (Olmec, Aztec, Wari, Inca) contexts.

 He also studied papyrology and numismatics at the Institute of Classical Studies, University of London (1988–89), and completed two graduate internships at the U.S. Geological Survey in Menlo Park (1987–88), working in the radiocarbon laboratory and in petrography/optical petrology.

 Earlier academic experiences include a summer session at the American School of Classical Studies in Athens (1984), where he studied Greek archaeology and historical topography.
 At the University of California, Berkeley Hunt studied Classics (1983–84), and returned there as a Postdoctoral Research Fellow in Near Eastern Studies (1994–95).